bokner/fixpoint/README.md

 - solution_handler: function()

-  A callback that is performed every time the solver finds a new solution.
+  A callback that gets called performed every time the solver finds a new solution.
 The single argument is a list of tuples

   `{variable_name, variable_value}`

 - timeout: integer()

-  Time to wait (in milliseconds) to wait for completing `CPSolver.solve_sync/2` call.
+  Time to wait (in milliseconds) for terminating `CPSolver.solve_sync/2` call.
 Defaults to 30_000.
 - stop_on: term() | condition_fun()

   Condition for stopping the solving.
 Currently, only `{:max_solutions, max_solutions}` condition is available.